-Welcome to the University of New England College of Arts and Sciences (CAS) Undergraduate Research website!
+Welcome to the UNE College of Arts and Sciences Undergraduate Research website

 Our students frequently turn their work into scholarly articles, presentations, and manuscripts.
 UNE students can present their work at two UNE symposia and a UNE-based international conference that draws students from throughout New England and the Maritime Provinces of Canada.